101 Eastridge Place

 Term of Service

-Jessica Anderson was elected to the Chapel Hill Town Council in 2015.
-Anderson is a Senior Policy Research Analyst at the SERVE Center at UNC Greensboro where she leads various statewide evaluations related to K-12 Education.
+Jessica Anderson was elected to the Chapel Hill Town Council in 2015 and served as Mayor Pro Tempore from 2017-2019.
+Anderson is a Senior Policy Analyst at the SERVE Center at UNC Greensboro where she conducts needs assessments for school districts in North Carolina and provides technical assistance to communities around the country working to end youth homelessness.
 She holds a Master’s in Public Policy (concentration in social policy) from Duke University’s Sanford School of Public Policy and has spent her professional career immersed in education policy at the national and state levels.

 Anderson has volunteered for the Chapel Hill Carrboro City Schools Blue Ribbon Mentor-Advocate Program and the Chapel Hill/Carrboro Mothers Club.
-Her prior civic engagement experience also includes work in a residential facility for homeless teenage mothers and volunteer work in skilled nursing facilities.
+Her prior civic engagement experience also includes work in a residential facility for pregnant and parenting teens experiencing homelessness and volunteer work in skilled nursing facilities.

-Anderson lives in the Ironwoods neighborhood in Chapel Hill with her husband, Karthik and daughter, Elena, as well as their rescue dog, Dexter.
+Anderson lives in the Ironwoods neighborhood in Chapel Hill with her husband, Karthik, daughter, Elena, and son, Nico, as well as their rescue dog, Dexter.
 In her spare time, she enjoys spending time with her family, reading, exercising, and attending local music and cultural events.

 - Library Board of Trustees